Let me tell you about my guitar-learning journey!

 Anyway, this led me to the conclusion that what this music college needed to do was film the lessons and offer this as a video library to all future students.

-This is 2005, just before YouTube appears.
+This is 2005, just before YouTube appeared.
 Streaming is extremely expensive and the college I’m in doesn’t want to use computers.

 So I left, I found an investor, and I set up my first company to do video guitar lessons in 2006.